learn-co-curriculum/phase-0-pac-1-booleans/README.md

 ```

 Programmers often use double-bang to show other programmers "Hey, I'm being
-clever here and am using a truthy (or falsey) value.
+clever here and am using a truthy (or false) value.

 > **What's with Bang?** Programmers, being lazy people, thought that
 > "exclamation point" was too long to say, so it became "bang."
 From this, many